2025 Guide to Counseling Scholarships

 • Amount: $8,000

-• Eligibility: Applicants must be undocumented or Deferred Action for Childhood Arrivals (DACA) born outside of but currently living in the United States.
+• Eligibility: Applicants must be veterans or active-duty U.S. military service members or spouses of a veteran or active-duty U.S. military service member.
 They must be enrolled full-time in a CACREP-accredited counseling master’s program and must not already possess a master’s degree in a behavioral health field.
-Moreover, applicants must commit to providing mental health services to underserved populations in the United States within one year of graduation and for a minimum of at least two years post-graduation.
+Moreover, applicants must commit to providing mental health services to military veterans, individuals, or families in the United States within one year of graduation and for the duration of a minimum of at least two years post-graduation.

 Pride Foundation Scholarship